gerritdevriese/kzones/README.md

 | Cycle between layouts                                              | `Ctrl+Alt+D`     |
 | Toggle zone overlay                                                | `Ctrl+Alt+C`     |

-*To change the default bindings, go to System Settings / Shortcuts and search for KZones*
+*To change the default bindings, go to `System Settings / Shortcuts` and search for KZones*

 ## Troubleshooting

 ### The script doesn't work

-- Check if your KDE Plasma version is at 6 or higher (for older versions, check the releases)
+Check if your KDE Plasma version is at 6 or higher (for older versions, check the releases)
-- Make sure there is at least one layout defined in the script settings and that it contains at least one zone.
+Make sure there is at least one layout defined in the script settings and that it contains at least one zone.

 ### My settings are not saved

-- After changing settings, you need to reload the script by disabling, saving and enabling it again.
-This is a known issue with the KWin Scripting API.
+After changing settings, reload the script by disabling, saving and enabling it again.
+This is a known issue with the KWin Scripting API

 ### The screen turns black while moving a window

-- Make sure your compositor is enabled, as it is needed to draw transparent windows.
+If you are using X11 make sure your compositor is enabled, as it is needed to draw transparent windows.
-- You can find this setting in Plasma settings: Display and Monitor - Compositor
+You can find this setting in `System Settings / Display and Monitor / Compositor`

+### Auto-update broke KZones on Plasma 5

+Due to API changes in KWin 6, the newer versions of the script are not backwards compatible with Plasma 5.
+If you were already subscribed to KZones using the script manager and updated to the latest version by accident, you will need to uninstall the script and subscribe to "KZones for Plasma 5" instead.